2i2c-org/2i2c-org.github.io/content/home/about/getinvolved.md

 * If you are interested in working for 2i2c, [get in touch](mailto:colliand@2i2c.org?subject=Inquiry%20about%20employment).

-If you'd like updates about 2i2c as it grows and evolves, fill out the form below and we will be in touch!
+If you'd like updates about 2i2c as it grows and evolves, fill out the form below to add yourself to our mailing list, and we will be in touch!